Graduate courses offered in fall 2019

 SPAN 524 Introduction to Hispanic Linguistics (MW 4-5:15 p.m.; taught by Dr. Frank Nuessel)

 Introduction to basic linguistic concepts, exploration of communicative strategies, and investigation of Hispanic culture and dialectology.

 An introduction to graduate studies in Spanish.
-Emphasis on critical approaches to Hispanic studies, scholarly writing in Spanish, and research methods using print and electronic resources.
+Emphasis on critical approaches to Hispanic studies, scholarly writing in Spanish, research methods using print and electronic resources, and professional development.
 This course must be taken within the first 18 credit hours of graduate studies.

 SPAN 661 Foundations of Translation and Interpreting (T 5:30-8:15 p.m.; taught by Dr. Baixauli-Olmos)

 Provides a theoretical background to the field of intercultural communication in its written and oral modalities.
 Introduces skills necessary for active practice in the main subfields of the profession.
 Requires reflection on ethical and cultural implication in the field.

 SPAN 599/670: Dialectology of Spanish (W 5:30-8:15 p.m.; taught by Dr. Lisa Wagner)